Creating a high-converting landing page can be straight-up HARD. But when it comes to conversion rate optimization (CRO), it is an absolute must.

 The navigation bar

-The navbar is big and unique.
+The navbar is big, unique, and eye-catching.
 There are millions of menus on the internet but not many like this.
 I like the vertical options.
 When you hover your mouse on the navbar, the Simply Chocolate story plays in the background—and it’s a feel-good story about sustainability.
 I’m all in.

 My limited choice